MASH: Modeling Abstention via Selective Help-Seeking: Search Tool Use

 \subsection{Datasets}

 We run training experiments on three knowledge-intensive datasets -- the single-hop dataset Natural Questions~\citep{kwiatkowski2019natural}, and multi-hop datasets HotPotQA~\citep{yang-etal-2018-hotpotqa} and 2WikiMultiHopQA~\citep{ho-etal-2020-constructing}.
+Table \ref{tab:dataset_answerability_distribution} displays the distribution of question answerability for each dataset.
+Specifically, each column represents the proportion of test set questions where Qwen2.5-3B-Base achieves an average accuracy of $i$, estimated using the procedure outlined in Appendix \ref{sec:question_accuracy_estimation}.
+As seen in the table, the distributions are very similar for Natural Questions and HotPotQA, with $44.72\%$ and $50.11\%$ of questions having an average accuracy of $0$ and $11.26\%$ and $7.92\%$ of questions having an average accuracy of $1$.
+2WikiMultiHopQA is more challenging than both, with $77.26\%$ of questions having an average accuracy of $0$ and only $0.85\%$ of questions having average accuracy of $1$.

 We additionally use the single-hop TriviaQA dataset as part of our out-of-distribution evaluations.
 For Natural Questions, we use the official splits for training, validation and test.
 For HotPotQA, 2WikiMultiHopQA and TriviaQA, the official test splits do not contain answers.
 As a result, we use their official development/validation sets for the purpose of test and construct our own validation sets by sub-sampling from the training set with a 90/10 split.

-Additionally, as noted in the main text, we filter out the ``comparison'' and ``bridge-comparison'' questions from 2WikiMultiHopQA, as these questions are each binary choice questions with heavily skewed answer distributions, causing models to exploit dataset distributions in practice.
+Additionally, as noted in the main text, we filter out the ``comparison'' and ``bridge-comparison'' questions from 2WikiMultiHopQA, as these questions are each binary choice questions with heavily skewed answer distributions, causing models to reward hack in practice.